slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 | Build dispatch | The process of assigning a tenant's build to a pre-deployed build environment on a hosted build platform.
 | Compute platform | The compute system and infrastructure underlying a build platform, i.e., the host system (hypervisor and/or OS) and hardware.
 In practice, the compute platform and the build platform may be managed by the same or distinct organizations.
 | Host interface | The component in the compute platform that the hosted build platform uses to request resources for deploying new build environments, i.e., the VMM/hypervisor or container orchestrator.
-| Boot process | In the context of builds, the process of loading and executing the layers of firmware and/or software needed to start up a build environment on the build platform.
+| Boot process | In the context of builds, the process of loading and executing the layers of firmware and/or software needed to start up a build environment on the host compute platform.
 | Measurement | The cryptographic hash of some component or system state in the build environment, including software binaries, configuration, or initialized run-time data.
-| Quote | Hardware-signed data that contains one or more hardware-generated measurements.
+| Quote | (Virtual) hardware-signed data that contains one or more (virtual) hardware-generated measurements.
 Quotes may additionally include nonces for replay protection, firmware information, or other platform metadata.
 | Reference value | A specific measurement used as the good known value for a given build environment component or state.

 TODO: Disambiguate similar terms (e.g., image, build job, build runner)